CristianaVladareanu26/static-PCA-teaching-materials/content/Index.md

 ## Teaching Principal Component Analysis Through Multiple Modalities - Instructional Materials

-This tutorial was created as part of a Bachelor thesis CSE Research Project in the faculty of EEMCS and serves as an open educational resource for first-year Computer Science students.
-It was designed as an introduction to the concept of PCA and assumes no prior knowledge of machine learning.
+This tutorial was created as part of a Bachelor thesis conducted during the CSE3000 Research Project course in the faculty of EEMCS.
+It serves as an open educational resource for first-year Computer Science students.
+It was designed as an introduction to the concept of Principal Component Analysis and assumes no prior knowledge of Machine Learning.